 The process of selling my home before moving abroad was, without a doubt, the most challenging and stressful experience of my life.
 And I used to be a kindergarten teacher!

-I could fill a book about the whole experience, but I’ll stick to the highlights.
+I could fill a book about the whole experience of selling a home before moving overseas, but I’ll stick to the highlights.
 I’ll start with the challenges and end with some pro tips for overcoming them.
-If you’re going into this as a homeowner, I hope this helps steel your nerves.
-And if you’re renting, be thankful that you won’t have to go through any of this madness!

 Tight timelines will make you want to give up

 The final months before moving abroad are already full of important and stressful obligations.
 Here are just a few things that I was working on while we were trying to sell our home: